auth0/docs/articles/connector/modify.md

 ## Troubleshooting

 The __Troubleshooting__ feature of the **Connector Admin Console** can be used to detect issues with the environment that may prevent the AD/LDAP connector from working properly.
-It will check for common problems like network connectivity, clock skew, connectivity to LDAP, etc.
+It will check for common problems like network connectivity, clock skew, connectivity to LDAP, and so on.

 This feature also displays the contents of the AD/LDAP connector log file.